Remember when the internet was miles away? - RV Travel

 Her happiest day of our travels up until then was when I received an email from the sales support vice-president at my company letting me know that my services were no longer needed.
 Monique cheered.

 We had bought the HughesNet internet dish with DirecTV service for $5,000.
-We sold it for pennies on the dollar but unloading it any price saved our marriage.
+We sold it for pennies on the dollar but unloading it saved our marriage.

 The past 12 years of traveling without those twinkling blue lights sparkling in the nighttime sky have been so much more pleasant, thanks to the advances in the internet service.
 And since Elon Musk just launched a rocket to fill our skies with 57 more satellites designed to make the internet more available, our world out there at Interstate rest stops, on BLM lands and Walmarts will no doubt continue to get even better.